 At the end of the chapter on this subject of hell, there are ‘Questions for Review and Application’.
 Among the questions are, ‘What does the Bible tell us about hell?
 How does your understanding of hell make you feel?
 Why does it make you feel that way?’

 Let me give you my own answers to those three questions, assuming I believed the churches’ teaching about hell, as outlined in this book.

 Answer to the first part of the question: If that’s what the Bible tells me about hell, I don’t want to ever keep the Bible a single day longer in my house, but cast it into the furnace.
 Instead I would go and purchase a copy of Richard Dawkins’ ‘The God Delusion’ and read a passage from it as my daily devotional.

 Next answer: It makes me feel horrified, terrified, and repulsed by such ‘God’ as much as I am by the Devil.

-For the last answer, I repeat a part of the first quote I gave above: ‘How can the concept of eternal suffering in hell be reconciled with a God of mercy and love?
+For the last answer, I repeat a part of the quote by the guy who visited the Metropolitan Museum: ‘How can the concept of eternal suffering in hell be reconciled with a God of mercy and love?
 For many, this is indeed a case against Christianity.
 They want nothing to do with a Christian God who could sit back and watch his children roast for eternity in a subterranean chamber of horrors.
 A deity of such cruelty and vindictiveness, they feel, could not be the true God.’